sage-code/maj/script.md

 ## Writing direction

 To write a Maj letter you start with move 1, then you continue with move 2 and do not lift your pen until you finish the letter.
-Some letters have loops and some letters have full stops wit return.
-The more movements a letter has the more expensive it is.
+Some letters have loops and some have full stops with returns.
+The return is never 100% over like it is on some Latin letters.
+It is slightly off.

 <img src="maj-script.png" alt="Maj Script" width="400"></img>

 ## Cost of writing

-The cost of writing can be calculated using 3 classes depending on letter difficulty:
+The more movements a letter has the more expensive it is.
+The cost of writing can be calculated using 3 classes depending on letter difficulty.
+We have selected this cost so that most frequent letters are less expensive while more rare laters are a bit more expensive.

 Cost |  Letter
 -----|----------------------------